mozilla-services/buildhub/docs/jobs.rst

     docker run -t mozilla/buildhub

-For example, run a Kinto server:
+For example, run tests:

 ::

-    docker run -p 8888:8888 -t mozilla/buildhub kinto
+    docker run -t mozilla/buildhub test

-Initialize it for *buildhub*:
+Or initialize a Kinto server it for *buildhub*:

 ::